henryjlee729/portfolio/posts/discord-bot.md

 # A.U.R.O.R.A.

 Meet A.U.R.O.R.A., the Automated User Response and Operational Reconnaissance Assistant!
-This is a customized LofiTea Discord bot!
+This is a customized Discord bot!
 Although sarcastic, she is a helpful companion who can help you run your local Discord server!

 ![alt text](/images/discord-bot/boba-tea.jpg)